Cerdtruir/FIrst-Website-Odin/README.md

 ## Possible Improvements

-- Remove Border Boxes
+- Youtube and Google use approved images
-- HTML loads before css and initially looks bad
+- Remove Border Boxess
 - Use a different colour with stronger contrast to the header.
 - Use a different colour with stronger contrast to the white and add more text content in your quote section.
 - A better font can be used.